cybrxkhan/VIET-Events-for-CK3/README.md

 ## Latest Version: 1.5.3 "Quilt" (Released 3/10/22)

-_““Facing my wine, I did not see the dusk,
+_“Facing my wine, I did not see the dusk,
 Falling blossoms have filled the folds of my clothes.
 Drunk, I rise and approach the moon in the stream, Birds are far off, people too are few.”_